y4my4my4m/YDE/README.md

 # YDE

-The Y Desktop Environment, on a heavily modified [ZealOS](https://github.com/Zeal-Operating-System/ZealOS).
+The Y4m Desktop Environment, on a heavily modified [ZealOS](https://github.com/Zeal-Operating-System/ZealOS).
 64-bit, ring-0, single address space, written in ZealC.
 No ELFs, no libc, no X.

 ![](/screenshots/yde-desktop.png)